Unity-Technologies/film-tv-toolbox/ShotgunImportExport/README.md

 ##Limitations
 * Having commas in fields (e.g.: `Opening sequence, part 2`) will confuse the parser
 * Having duplicate column names will cause errors due to duplicate keys
-* There is currently no other way than through the UI to change the framerate of the timeline.
-Unity's default is 60